codegolf/miniFlappyBraille/README.md

 eval(unescape(escape("⡢⠽⡛⡣⠽⠢⠢⡝⠻⡦⡯⡲⠨⡤⠽⡥⠽⡦⠽⡧⠽⡩⠽⠰⠻⠹⠹⠾⡩⠻⠩⡣⠫⠽⠢⠠⠠⠢⠫⠢⡜⡵⠲⠸⠴⠶⡜⡵⠲⠸⠴⠵⡜⡵⠲⠸⠴⠳⡜⡵⠲⠸⠰⠷⠢⡛⡢⡛⡩⠫⠫⡝⠽⠴⠪⡍⡡⡴⡨⠮⡲⡡⡮⡤⡯⡭⠨⠩⡼⠰⡝⠻⡯⡮⡫⡥⡹⡵⡰⠽⡡⠽⠾⡤⠫⠽⡡⠮⡷⡨⡩⡣⡨⠭⠳⠹⠻⡳⡥⡴⡉⡮⡴⡥⡲⡶⡡⡬⠨⠧⠳⠼⡥⠦⠦⠡⠨⡥⠥⠲⠷⠩⠿⡩⠦⠦⡢⡛⡧⠫⠫⡝⠽⠽⡤⠿⡦⠫⠫⠺⡩⠽⠰⠺⡨⠽⠢⡜⡵⠲⠸⠰⠸⡜⡵⠲⠸⠱⠰⡜⡵⠲⠸⠲⠰⡜⡵⠲⠸⠸⠰⠢⡛⡤⡝⠻⡬⡯⡣⡡⡴⡩⡯⡮⠮⡨⡡⡳⡨⠽⡩⠿⡛⡨⡝⠫⡣⠮⡳⡬⡩⡣⡥⠨⡥⠫⠫⠯⠹⠩⠺⡦⠧⠬⠲⠷⠩").replace(/u../g,'')))
 ````

+Source code shaped like a pipe: https://github.com/codegolf/miniFlappyBraille/blob/gh-pages/braille.js

-You can also play by executing the snippets above in your JS console!
+**You can also play by executing the snippets above in your JS console!**